nadaqui/LBYARCH/README.md

 As Y increases, the average execution time increases.
 Due to the limitations of my device, I am unable to test Y having greater values than 10,000.
 However, with this pattern we have observed we can assume that average execution time will increase past this point.

 ### Program Output + Correctness Check
-Let's try to verify the results with values from [input10.txt](https://github.com/nadaqui/LBYARCH/blob/main/test_cases/input10.txt).
+Let's try to verify the results with input from [input10.txt](https://github.com/nadaqui/LBYARCH/blob/main/test_cases/input10.txt).

 ![output screenshot](https://github.com/nadaqui/LBYARCH/blob/main/test_cases/output10.png)